ujadh/analogclock/README.md

 - **Traceability:** Traced back to system requirements and forward to the deployment phase.

 **Deployment:**
-- **Objective:** Integrate the forum service seamlessly into WIMMA Lab's website.
+- **Objective:** Integrate the forum service seamlessly into Wimma Capstone's website.
 - **Traceability:** Traced back to the implementation phase and forward to ongoing support.

 **Ongoing Support:**